sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create my_dir directory with permissions 751 in working dir
+Changes group owner to school for hello file in working dir